 Hey, there foodies!
 Are you ready to embark on a culinary adventure that combines the vibrant flavors of the Philippines with a refreshing twist?
 Look no further, because we've got an exciting recipe for you today.
 Get your taste buds tingling as we introduce you to our easy Filipino one-pan dish - Caramelized Shrimp With 7 Up!
 This delightful concoction takes succulent shrimp and pairs it with the zesty citrus sweetness of everyone's favorite soda.
 Prepare yourself for a burst of flavors that will transport you straight to the sunny shores of the Philippines.
 So let's dive right in and learn how to whip up this irresistible dish in no time!

 3 ingredients (shrimp, 7 Up, and olive oil) are all you need to make this Delicious Caramelized Shrimp with 7 Up, and is ready to eat in 15 minutes!
 This dish can be served as an appetizer or a light lunch or dinner served with Garlic Fried Rice and Chili Cucumber Salad.

-Why We Love This Dish
+Why You Would Love This Dish

-- Salt + Pepper to taste
+- Salt and black pepper to taste

 Key Ingredients Notes